HomeGuidesAPI ReferenceRelease notes

 File name limitations

-Please note that the file name should only include letters and numbers [A-Za-z0-9].
+File names should only include letters and numbers (A-Za-z0-9).

 ❗️